Sammyuel/ChessDataStudy/README.md

 # ChessDataStudy Angular2 + Django

-A unique chess database interface that showcases games played on the professional level.
+A unique chess database interface that showcases games played on the professional level, with full server side search functionality.
 Integrates embedded chess analysis boards leveraging the Lichess API.
 A detail view showcasing selected games with greater spotlight.
 Utilizes the DjangoRestFramework to transform the Django database into Angular